-How To Help The Barcelona Attack Victims Right Now, Even If You're Not There
+Everything You Can Do To Help The Barcelona Attack Victims Right Now

 After a white van plowed into pedestrians along popular destination La Rambla in Barcelona earlier today, Aug.
 17, 13 so far have died, and dozens more have been injured.
 Spanish officials are calling the incident a terrorist attack, and two arrests have been made.
 In the wake of this tragedy, many are wondering how to help the Barcelona attack victims.

 Catalonian Minister of the Interior Joaquim Forn confirmed that 13 so far have died, but the death toll could rise, as at least 15 were critically injured in the attack.
 Eyewitnesses tell of chaos and confusion at the scene, where La Rambla and Plaça de Catalunya, two of the busiest spots in the second-largest city in Spain, meet.

 The attack comes a little over a week after a similar attack at a white supremacist rally in Charlottesville, Virginia left one counter-protester dead and at least 19 others injured.
 Two car attacks were also carried out in France this week, one in the middle of Paris, killing one, and the other in a suburb of the city, injuring several soldiers.

 The Islamic State has reportedly taken credit for the attack, according to Reuters.